 In today’s blog post, you will learn about the value of creating a personalized process for collecting stories, as well as how to develop a process that works for your nonprofit organization.

-Why do you need a process?
+Why do you need a process for collecting non-profit stories?

 Early on in my career, I didn’t see the value of developing and using processes for certain tasks.
 But soon I faced problems.
 I couldn’t replicate the process for efficiently completing certain tasks, nor could I delegate those tasks to others.
 In other words, when you want to scale your work or get others involved, it becomes considerably more difficult to add them into the mix.

 This is where a good process can make your work a lot easier.
 Take storytelling, for example.
 Collecting stories is likely not a task that you do entirely on your own, and there are probably multiple steps involved.
 Now, if you were to have those steps concretely defined and have created tools to simplify the steps, collecting stories could be a much easier task as a result of your clearly defined process.
+Part of what I teach in The Storytelling Non-Profit Master Class is how to define and develop this process for your organization so that you can more easily achieve your fundraising and communications goals through storytelling.

 Creating your custom process for collecting stories

-Whether or not you already have a defined process for collecting stories, I want to offer a few pointers to either kick-start this project or refine what you’ve already created.
+Whether or not you already have a defined process for collecting non-profit stories, I want to offer a few pointers to either kick-start this project or refine what you’ve already created.

 Step #1—Write out your current process.
 The best way to write out your process is to actually perform each step and write it down as you go.
 For instance, maybe your first step is to email certain people and then make a follow-up call if they don’t respond within a week.
 Write down each thing you do.